puneet20011/RushKart/README.md

-RushKart - An online e-commerce
+RushKart - An online e-commerce website